Decision-Making: Policies and Ethics in Health Care and Public Health

 The politics of breast cancer screening

 There is money to be earned by supplying health care.
-In Canada, it accounts for about 20% of all government spending.13 Each year, billions of dollars go to purchase all kinds of goods and services, including professional and non-professional services, high- and low-tech equipment, and pharmaceuticals.14 Furthermore, other sectors are also interested in attracting government spending: education, welfare, infrastructure, among others, all have convincing reasons for money to come to them.
-As a result, many different groups are interested in the policies that govern spending on health and promote their agendas, sometimes quite aggressively.
-Although most agree that the patient’s interests come first, patient-centred care is a long way from being a reality.
-Issues such as the public/private mix in health care, primary health care reform, and inter-professional scope of practice sometimes reveal deeply rooted power struggles between professional groups, health care institutions, and other interested groups—even to the extent that the needs of patients and populations are overlooked.15
+In Canada, it accounts for about 20% of all government spending.17 Each year, billions of dollars are spent to purchase all kinds of medical goods and services, including professional and non-professional services, high- and low-tech equipment, and pharmaceuticals.18 Furthermore, other sectors are also interested in attracting government health spending: education, welfare, and infrastructure, among others, all making convincing arguments that money should come to them.
+As a result, many rival groups are interested in the policies that govern health spending on health and promote their agendas, sometimes quite aggressively.

-Policy-making is a formal struggle over ideas, values and interests, played out by the rhetorical use of language; it is much more than merely turning evidence into practice.
-Scientific evidence answers the question “What works?”
-Policy-making is about “What do we do?”
-Ostensibly, scientific research is about the objective establishment of facts; in fact, it is value-laden.
-The values of the researcher form the assumptions underlying the research question, as well as the interpretation of the findings.
-One only has to look at the letters page of a quality scientific journal to guess that there is no such thing as hard evidence—there are only competing constructions of evidence, which can support widely differing positions.
+Policy-making represents a formal contest of ideas, values and interests, played out through the rhetorical use of language; it involves much more than merely turning evidence into practice.
+While scientific evidence answers the question of what works, policy-making concerns “What do we do?”
+Ostensibly, scientific research establishes facts; in reality, it is value-laden.
+The values of the researcher guide the research question he or she poses, as well as the interpretation of the findings.
+One only has to look at the letters section of a quality scientific journal to see that there is no such thing as hard evidence—there are only competing constructions of evidence, which can support widely differing positions.

 Policy-making is essentially about using judgment.
 In practice, it depends on what is said, by whom, and whether others find the arguments persuasive.
 Arguments are composed of logos (the facts and the reasoning), pathos (the emotional content), and ethos (the credibility of the speaker and the way the argument is presented).
 A persuasive argument uses all three elements to penetrate.